 Gap insurance can cover negative equity if your car is written off or stolen and the insurance payout falls short of your outstanding balance.
 Coverage depends entirely on your policy terms—standard policies typically exclude negative equity rolled over from previous agreements.
 Check your policy documents or contact your provider to confirm.

-Yes.
-A larger deposit lowers your loan balance and reduces the gap between what you owe and your car's value from day one.
+Yes, a larger deposit lowers your loan balance and reduces the gap between what you owe and your car's value from day one.
 This significantly cuts your risk of negative equity.
 However, depreciation rates and loan terms still affect your position—on PCP deals especially, seek advice before committing to large deposits.

 Yes.
 You can request voluntary termination once you've paid 50% of the total amount payable, letting you return the car without covering the shortfall.
 Alternatively, settle the outstanding finance yourself, or roll the negative equity into a new finance deal with a different vehicle—though this increases your total borrowing.